hushmand/hushmand/README.md

 - Flutter output on Android ,iOS, OSX, Windows.
 - Facilitated Scrum framework – sprint planning, backlog grooming, daily scrums, sprint reviews and sprint retrospectives.
 - Contributed to team success by completing jobs quickly and accurately.

+<b>HitechInnovationCenter 2019-2020</b>
+- Implementation of medical apps connected with the ble devices
+- Using MQTT for tranfer data
+- Use the TensorFlow to import AI network

+<b>TahaTech 2017-2018</b>
+- Online taxi sdk platfrm and deploy for another companies
+- native android & iOS application
+- Use the OpenStreetMap

+<b>Freelancer 2014-2016</b>
+- Created custom mobile applications using native technologies.
+- Tested applications prior to final review to verify issue resolution.
+- Use the latest frameworks and architectures required by projects
+- Documented software development methodologies in technical manuals to be used by IT personnel in future projects.

 <br>